 Click here to watch the entire WPC announcement and see the PowerBI reports in action.
 The PowerBI demonstration starts at 21:10 minutes.

-One Response to “Microsoft PowerBI: News from WPC”
+2 Responses to “Microsoft PowerBI: News from WPC”

 Leave a Reply